Pradyumancoder/Validation-Form/README.md

 3. Start the frontend development server: npm start

+This will start the Expo development server.
+You can access your app by scanning the QR code with the Expo Go app on your mobile device or by running the app in an emulator/simulator on your computer.

+For web development, you can also choose to run the app in a web browser.
+When prompted, type 'w' to open the app in a web window.

+For iOS and Android development, follow the on-screen instructions to open the app on your respective devices.

 This will run the frontend application on a development server and open it in your default web browser.

 </details>